zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 #### how  it  will work  .
- when you wil run docker-compose  it  will create two container one for mysql databse and other for airflow. and base on docker compose file , files (like python pipline code and csv file)  from dags1 folder   will   be mount to airflow container . and after sometime airflow server start on   http://localhost:5001/ it will be like this
+ when you wil run docker-compose  it  will create two container one for mysql databse and other for airflow. and base on docker compose file , files (like python pipline code and csv file)  from dags1 folder   will   be mount to airflow container .  (later in production we can use git   and init container and sidecar container conception to pushlish piplines) and after sometime airflow server start on   http://localhost:5001/ it will be like this
 #### Runing Container